 After decades of decline, Kodak declared bankruptcy in 2012 and many of their buildings have been demolished or on the list for the cutting block.
 But new-venture businesses are moving back to the decrepit Eastman Business Park, turning the downtrodden ghost-town into a venerable tech hub.

 And Rochester can attract more than businesses.
 Overlooking expansive Lake Ontario, it is also home to a couple of picturesque beaches and idyllic camp grounds where New Yorkers and out-of-staters have flocked to as soon as the spring-time weather starts to break.

 And Ontario Beach is where I found a welcomed respite from the stress-filled regimen of the open road.
-The calm lake, with crystal-clear water beckoned me to take a refreshing dip and the sub-tropical water temperatures felt relaxing and invigorating.
+The calm lake, with crystal-clear water beckoned me to take a refreshing dip and the cold water felt relaxing and invigorating.

 This is when I realized the balmy Great Lakes had an edge over the surf-ridden seacoast.
 It wasn’t sunny Florida, but I didn’t have to fight over a parking spot and didn’t have to battle the crowds to find my treasured spot to camp out.